Veterans studies: Journal of Military, Veteran, and Family Health

 The Journal of Military, Veteran and Family Health (ISSN 2368-7924), founded in 2015, is a peer-reviewed, open access, scholarly journal published by the University of Toronto Press.
 Focusing on issues related to the "health and social well-being of military personnel, veterans, and their families," it is the official journal of the Canadian Institute for Military and Veteran Health Research (CIMVHR).

 Associations

 Veterans Studies Association

 The Veterans Studies Association supports the study of veterans in all aspects of their lives.
 VSA believes that the category of veteran should be evaluated based, not only on their status of veteran, but also their life experiences.
 The VSA does not only focus on American veterans but also veterans of other countries.
 Established in 2019 as a nonprofit, VSA is a membership-based association that supports the Journal of Veterans Studies and hosts the Veterans in Society Conference.
+The Veterans Studies Association has four committees.
+The first is the publications and scholarship committee, chaired by Christopher Rodriguez, the second is the social media & external engagement committee, chaired by Latosha Henderson, the third is the administration committee, chaired by Eric Fretz and Bryon Garner, and the last is the conference oversight committee, chaired by Corrine Hinton and Karla Seijas.
+The association is led by Interim President Bryon Garner, Secretary & Immediate Past President Jim Craig, Treasurer Micah Wright, and At-Large Members Carrie Carter, Eric Fretz, Latosha Henderson, and Karla Seijas.
+There are nine Advisory Board Members: Anita Casavantes Bradford, Eric Hodge, Mariana Grohowksi, Matt Porter, Bruce Pencek, Christopher Rodriguez, Steve Wahle, Wanda Wright, and Sharon Young.